Agalloch: The Serpent & the Sphere, new single and band split (2013–2016)

 On October 13, 2013, Agalloch stated that they have "a new album in the works".
 On January 31, 2014, the band announced that The Serpent & the Sphere would be released on May 13 by Profound Lore.
 Following the US release, it was issued in Germany on May 16 and Europe on May 19.
 The album featured guest Nathanaël Larochette of Musk Ox on acoustic guitar.
 Also on May 16, Licht von Dämmerung Arthouse released a 7" vinyl single of album track "Alpha Serpentis (Unukalhai)", credited to Agalloch and Nathanaël Larochette and limited to 350 copies.

 On May 13, 2016, Agalloch announced that they had disbanded.
 The announcement came in the form of a Facebook post on the band's official page:

 Following 20 years, 5 full-length albums, many tours around the world, and numerous other recordings, John Haughm and the rest of the band (Don Anderson, Jason Walton, and Aesop Dekker) have parted ways.
 What the future holds for the separate parties remains undetermined.
 We collectively thank all of our fans across the world.
 There are also way too many other people to thank who made this band possible.
 You know who you are.

-On September 16th, 2016, Haughm announced the formation of a new band called Pillorian, while Anderson, Walton and Dekker began a new project called Khôrada with vocalist Aaron John Gregory of Giant Squid.
+On September 16, 2016, Haughm announced the formation of a new band called Pillorian, while Anderson, Walton and Dekker began a new project called Khôrada with vocalist Aaron John Gregory of Giant Squid.
 Pillorian's debut album, Obsidian Arc, was released on March 10, 2017.
 Khôrada's debut album, Salt, was released on July 20, 2018.

-Style
+Reunion (2023–present)

+The original members of Agalloch announced a reunion show in 2023, performed at Balve Cave during Prophecy Fest, a metal festival hosted by Prophecy Productions, in September 2023.

+They later announced two additional shows in 2023: one at McMenamins Crystal Ballroom in Portland, Oregon; and another at Decibel Magazine Metal & Beer Fest in Denver, Colorado.